cirnovsky/blog/README.md

 Hi there, it's @cirnovsky, Carnicero "cirnovsky" Irnobkowski.
+I am

-- 💻 Competitive programmer.
+- 💻 A Competitive programmer.
-- 🌐 Interested in front-end tech.
+- 🌐 Interested in front-end tech (but not good at it).
 - 👨‍🎓 Under education.
-- ♿ Counter-Strike mania.
+- ♿ A Counter-Strike mania.
-- 📙 English, Chinese, Japanese.
-Looking a way into French.
+- 📙 An English, Chinese, Japanese speaker.
+Looking for a way into French.

 Have a nice day!